-The Honors Program offers many benefits to students besides Honors coursework.
-Beginning in the fall of 2016, Honors students will be able to enjoy the Honors Program suite in the new humanities building, which will include a student lounge and conference-style classroom.
+The Honors Program offers many benefits to students besides Honors coursework, including the Honors Program suite in the humanities building which includes a student lounge and conference-style classroom.
 Honors students also have the opportunity to work with faculty and advising staff who can help them apply for transfer scholarships to use after graduating from Vol State.

 The only requirements to stay in the Honors program are to maintain a 3.0 GPA and continue to take Honors courses.
 However, in order to gain the Honors certificate, a student is required to do more than just twelve (12) hours of Honors courses.
 An Honors certificate also requires participation in some on-campus events as well as some off campus ones.
 Remember that part of the goal of the program is creating not just high academic standards, but solid citizens as well.

-Each semester, several Honors courses are offered, including the combined Honors U.S. history and literature (HIST 2010 and ENGL 2110 in the fall semester and HIST 2020 and ENGL 2120) in the spring semester.
-Honors offerings often include psychology, sociology, economics, popular culture, and integrated science.
+Each semester, several Honors courses are offered, including the combined Honors world history and literature (HIST 2310 and ENGL 2310 in the fall semester and HIST 2320 and ENGL 2320) in the spring semester.
+Honors offerings often include psychology, sociology, economics, popular culture, and public speaking.
 In addition, each spring, Honors students pursuing the Honors certificate take the Honors Leadership course (HUM 275).

 Honors-by-contract is taking a regular course and, through an agreement between a student, the Honors Director, and the instructor, making it an honors credited course.
 This Honors Contract should include some sort of project that enhances student learning in addition to the normal course requirements.
 Ideally, the instructor and the student arrive at the arrangement together and submit a contract to the Honors Director.
 Creative and challenging projects are encouraged and some projects may be selected for public presentation and/or posting on the Honors Program website.